wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-clarity/includes/introduction.md

 -   Interact with Microsoft Clarity dashboards, heatmaps, and recordings.

-**Bonus learning opportunity** - Because part of this lab needs an up-and-running sample website to do the integration, you'll also learn how to deploy an ASP.NET website to Microsoft Azure App Service with Visual Studio Code in the upcoming exercises.
+**Bonus learning opportunity** - Because part of this module needs an up-and-running sample website to do the integration, you'll also learn how to deploy an ASP.NET website to Microsoft Azure App Service with Visual Studio Code in the upcoming exercises.